jeju5/management/cs/aws/aws_developer.md

   * You upload template to CloudFormation using S3
   * Resulting resource is called "CloudFormation Stack".
   * If deployment fails (part of deployment), it rolls back the entire stack. (default)
+  * When you want to delete an exporting stack, you have to delete the stack that imports the stack.
   * CloudFormation Template (sections)
+    ```
+    {
+      "AWSTemplateFormatVersion" : "version date",

+      "Description" : "JSON string",

+      "Metadata" : {
+        template metadata
+      },

+      "Parameters" : {
+        set of parameters
+      },

+      "Mappings" : {
+        set of mappings
+      },

+      "Conditions" : {
+        set of conditions
+      },

+      "Transform" : {
+        set of transforms
+      },

+      "Resources" : {
+        set of resources
+      },

+      "Outputs" : {
+        set of outputs
+      }
+    }
+    ```
+    * Metadata: information about this template
-    * Parameters: input custom values (ex: env type)
+    * Parameters: input custom values (ex: env type) (it can't be dependent to each other, they are all independent)
     * Conditions: value based on condition (ex: create some resources based on input)
-    * Resources: the only mandatory section, defining AWS resources to create (ex: aws resource you want to deploy(create) with this cloudformation)
+    * Resources: the only mandatory section, defining AWS resources to create (ex: aws resource you want to deploy(create) with this cloudformation) (the order it defined doesn't matter, they are created in a parallel manner)
     * Mappings: custom mappings of key to different values (ex: use different key-values for different regions; AMI is an amazon VM image)
     * Transforms: =transform code in s3 or use serverless(ex: include template code snippet from outside into this template. use S3)
     * Outputs: = cross-stack reference